Government and Law-Related Websites

 - Supreme Court Historical Society

-“… devoted to comprehensively covering the U.S. Supreme Court-without bias and according to the highest journalistic and legal ethical standards.
-The blog is provided as a public service and is sponsored by Akin, Gump, Strauss, Hauer & Feld, LLP.”
+"SCOTUSblog is devoted to covering the U.S. Supreme Court comprehensively, without bias and according to the highest journalistic and legal ethical standards.
+The blog is provided as a public service."

 Supreme Court Opinions, Records & Briefs